UPDATED: Sep 6, 2020

 The business would rely on business interruption insurance or business income insurance when they have to temporarily close due to damage in a riot.

 This insurance covers businesses during events that damaged the business’s ability to operate.
 These include riots and civil authority shutdowns.
-It also includes weather damage, which can be helpful if, for instance, your business is in an area with high tornado activity.
+It also includes weather damage, which can be helpful if, for instance, your business is in one of the worst states for tornadoes.
 Some common situations include when:

 - A government agency requires your block or neighborhood to shut down all businesses